With FooGallery Pro, you can load galleries from other sources. This awesome feature allows you to create a dynamic gallery from a variety of sources.

 You can find out more in this article.

 Once you have selected the datasource you want to use, you can customize and set up your gallery as you normally would.
 You still get the gallery preview tab, which shows you how your gallery will appear.
 And you still have all of the other Pro features.
 When you’re ready you can publish your gallery and use it on your page or post.

-If you’ve used Tags or Categories, any future images with that Tag or Category will automatically be added to the gallery.
-Likewise, any changes you make in the Server Folder, or in your Adobe Lightroom folders or collections, will reflect in your gallery.
-This may not happen straight away, and could take up to 24 hours, as the galleries are cached.
-However, you can update the gallery in your WP Admin, which will clear the cache, reflecting the changes you have made in your gallery.
+However, as the galleries are cached, this may not happen straight away, and could take up to 24 hours.
+Alternatively, you can update the gallery in your WP Admin, which will clear the cache, reflecting the changes you have made in your gallery.